Glasgow has matured as a global investment proposition and attracts investment from a large and diverse international investor base.

 Barclays opted for Glasgow as the prime location for its new Northern European Hub to house its technology, functions and operations teams.

-The move to a new purpose-built campus, part of Barclay’s global strategy to create flagship technology and banking facilities, will see the bank double the size of its current workforce in Scotland to around 5,000 people, creating 2,500 new jobs and making Barclays one of Glasgow’s largest employers.
+The move to a new purpose-built campus, part of Barclay’s global strategy to create flagship technology and banking facilities, has seen the bank double the size of its workforce in Scotland to around 5,000 people, and makes Barclays one of Glasgow’s largest employers.

 JP Morgan Chase & Co